UjjwalRaj18/UjjwalRaj18/README.md

 - 👀 I’m interested in Coding and Socialising.
 - I do like to read books, currently I am reading - Thinking, Fast and Slow.
 - Fav novel would be Sherlock Holmes.
-- Recently I have lost 32 pounds by being on a calorie deficit diet and hitting the gym.
+- Recently I have lost 32 pounds by being on a calorie deficit diet and going to the gym.
 - 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University, I have come in Deans' list in 2021-2022 & Successfully Completed MacChangers in 2023.
 - Courses taken this Winter semester 2024 - COMPSCI 3DM3,COMPSCI 3AC3,COMPSCI 3N03,COMPSCI 3TB3.
 - Recent movie watched - Oppenheimer.